-2.1.14 Bridge Decks
+2.1.13 Bridge Decks

-For girder and beam spans, construct bridge decks with reinforced cast-inplace concrete.
+For girder and beam spans, construct bridge decks with reinforced cast-in-place concrete.

-Apply a transverse Grooved Surface Finish to all bridge decks in accordance with Subsection 702.4.16 of the Standard Specifications for Highway Construction.
+Apply a transverse Grooved Surface Finish to all bridge deck riding surfaces (permanent and temporary lanes and shoulders) in accordance with Subsection 702.4.16 of the Standard Specifications for Highway Construction.

-Make the connection of the reinforcing of decks between stages by lapsplice or mechanical splice.
+Make the connection of the reinforcing of decks between stages by lap-splice or mechanical splice.

-Asphalt overlays are not permitted on bridge decks unless specifically detailed in SCDOT Standard Drawings.
+Asphalt overlays are not permitted on bridge decks.